eBay/tsv-utils/docs/ToolReference.md

 However, alternate approaches are needed when data is too large for convenient shuffling. tsv-split's random assignment feature can be useful in these cases.
 Each input line is written to a randomly selected output file.
 Note that output files will have similar but not identical numbers of records.

 **About Random assignment by key** (`--n|num-files NUM`, `--k|key-fields FIELDS`): This splits a data set into multiple files sharded by key.
 All lines with the same key are written to the same file.
 This partitioning enables parallel computation based on the key.
 For example, statistical calculation (`tsv-summarize --group-by`) or duplicate removal (`tsv-uniq --fields`).
 These operations can be parallelized using tools like GNU parallel, which simplifies concurrent operations on multiple files.
-Fields are specified using field number or field name.
-Field names require that the input file has a header line.

 **Random seed**: By default, each tsv-split invocation using random assignment or random assignment by key produces different assignments to the output files.
 Using `--s|static-seed` changes this so multiple runs produce the same assignments.
 This works by using the same random seed each run.
 The seed can be specified using `--v|seed-value`.